-Have a look at some popular ways of disposing of the garbage.
+Have a look at some popular ways of disposing of garbage.

 1. Garbage Disposal

 Although most houses already have garbage disposals installed under the sink, don’t underestimate its importance.
 Use it!
-These disposals get rid of most of the food scraps and waste by pulverizing it.
-Although this doesn’t solve the waste problem, it definitely does help go down the sewers, avoiding blockage.
+These disposals get rid of most of the food scraps and waste by pulverizing them.
+Although this doesn’t solve the waste problem, it does help go down the sewers, avoiding blockage.

 Usually, waste blocks the sewers, making it difficult to reach the sewage treatment plant.
 But, food flushed down garbage disposals can still be disposed of in a better manner.

 With proper composting, you can get rid of coffee grounds, eggshells, and other food waste that doesn’t go down the garbage disposal.
 Food waste is perfect for composting which usually involves a bucket first filled with a layer of straw, and then alternating layers of wet and dry waste.

 Proper aeration and time are contributing factors for good compost, which eventually turns it into rich fertilizer.
 Weirdly, this reminds me of The Circle of Life from Lion King, and you can see why!